 - Take care that your tone conveys genuine curiosity and not authority.
 The way you phrase your questions will either make them excited for the session or stomp all over their enthusiasm.

-- Give your students a reasonable time to think so they can gather courage and confidence to present their answers.
+- Give your students a reasonable time to think so they can gather the courage and confidence to present their answers.
 This is especially true for students who are not comfortable in voicing their opinion in a public space.

 #1.
 What do you think about the topic?

-This is a perfect example of an open-ended question that encourages your students to talk about the topic/project without straying too far away from it.
+This is a perfect brainstorm questions example of an open-ended question that encourages your students to talk about the topic/project without straying too far away from it.
 Be objective while you help your students understand the topic and give them relevant information in a way that wouldn’t influence their independent thought process.
 Encourage them to use that info according to their logic and understanding.

 #2.
 Why do you think that?

 It’s a follow-up question that should always accompany the previous one.
 It makes learners pause and think about reasons instead of just going with the flow.
 It pushes the silent/passive group of students to come out of their shells and think beyond the dominant thought in the classroom.

 #3.
 How did you come to this conclusion?

 This question forces the learners to delve deeper and explore the relationship between their thoughts and logic.
 They apply their past learnings, concepts, and experiences to prove their point of view.

 #4.
 Did you learn anything new?